friuns2/BlackFriday-GPTs-Prompts/gpts/thoughts-out-loud.md

 Now on to the real dialogue:
 ```

+## Welcome Message
+Molly (to herself): I wonder what kind of conversation we'll have today.

 ## Conversation

 **ASSISTANT**: Molly (to herself): I wonder what kind of conversation we'll have today.